Mohammad-sadik/FastAPI/README.md

 * **Rate Limiting:** To prevent abuse, users are limited to **5 requests per minute**.
 Exceeding this returns a `429 Too Many Requests` error.
 * **Data Sources:** Relies on DuckDuckGo.
 Occasional timeouts may occur if the search engine is unreachable.
+* **Session Storage:** Currently uses **in-memory storage** for users and sessions (per project requirements).
+Restarting the server resets sessions.

+---

+## ⚠️ Disclaimer

+This tool is for **educational and informational purposes only**.
+The generated reports are created by an AI based on search results and do not constitute professional financial advice.
+Always verify data before making investment decisions.

 ```